simondlevy/Hackflight/README.md

-By using header-only C++ classes whenever possible, avoiding C-style macros, [null pointers](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/), eschewing inheritance and mutation in favor of [functional style](https://queue.acm.org/detail.cfm?id=2038036i), and relying on existing Arduino libraries for sensors and actuators, Hackflight supports a
+By using header-only C++ classes whenever possible, avoiding C-style macros, [null pointers](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/), inheritance, and mutation in favor of
+[functional style](https://queue.acm.org/detail.cfm?id=2038036i),
+and relying on existing Arduino libraries for sensors and actuators, Hackflight supports a